Janine Wiedel: 1980s–1990s

 Wiedel photographed the Greenham Common Women's Peace Camp from 1983 to 1984.
-In the same year that US cruise missiles arrived at RAF Greenham Common in Berkshire, Wiedel first visited the camp, which was a centre for peace and anti-nuclear movements and also became an internationally renowned symbol of the women's movement.
+In the same year that US cruise missiles arrived at RAF Greenham Common in Berkshire, Wiedel first visited the camp, which was a centre for peace and anti-nuclear movements and also became a symbol of the women's movement.
 She spent the next two years photographing and interviewing the women who lived there.
-Her work documents the lives and resistance of the women at the camp, which was made up of makeshift dwellings alongside the perimeter fence of the base.
+Her work documents the lives and resistance of the women at the camp, made up of makeshift dwellings alongside the perimeter fence of the base.

-In 1989 Wiedel won the South Eastern Arts Cross Channel Photographic Award.
-This was a one-year commission to photograph the town of Dover before the completion of the Channel Tunnel.
-Her book Dover: A Port in a Storm (1991) and her solo exhibition Dover and its People: Janine Wiedel (1991) at the Dover Museum and the County Hall Gallery in Maidstone was the result of her work in Dover.
-Wiedel spent a year documenting life in Dover and the changes the Channel Tunnel would bring to the people and their culture with the series capturing two juxtaposing ways of life in the town.
+In 1989 Wiedel won the South Eastern Arts Cross Channel Photographic Award, a one-year commission to photograph the town of Dover before the completion of the Channel Tunnel.
+Her book Dover: A Port in a Storm (1991) and her solo exhibition Dover and its People: Janine Wiedel (1991) at the Dover Museum and the County Hall Gallery in Maidstone were the results.
+Wiedel spent a year documenting life in Dover and the changes the Channel Tunnel would bring to the people and their culture, with the series capturing two juxtaposing ways of life in the town.

-In 1991 she was awarded a one-year commission from the Gainsborough's House Museum to document the people of Sudbury in England.
-Her book on the subject, Faces with Voices, was published in 1992 and the exhibition Faces with Voices: Portraits from an English Community was shown at Gainsborough's House, Sudbury and opened by Humphrey Spender in 1992.
-The exhibition then travelled with a British Council visual arts grant to the Goodnow Gallery in Sudbury, Massachusetts, USA in 1994.
+In 1991 she was awarded a one-year commission from the Gainsborough's House Museum to document the people of Sudbury (Suffolk).
+Her book on the subject, Faces with Voices, was published in 1992; and the exhibition Faces with Voices: Portraits from an English Community was shown at Gainsborough's House, and opened by Humphrey Spender in 1992.
+The exhibition then travelled with a British Council visual arts grant to the Goodnow Gallery in Sudbury, Massachusetts in 1994.